JohnOmernik/zetago/INSTRUCTIONS.md

         - 8 or more "Storage" drives.
 Faster equates to better storage in your cluster
         - Networking: We like upping this as much as possible.
 4 10Gbps Copper, bonded into two HA pairs.
 One for the main Zeta (Routable) subnet and another for fast disk backchannel
     - Aim for at least 5 nodes to start with.
-3. You must go to each node and have an account that is accessible by a SSH keypair (with no password), and has passwordless sudo rights.
+3. You must go to each node and have an account that is accessible by a SSH keypair (**with no password**), and has passwordless sudo rights.
 After install, you can deprivilege this account.
-Goto "Get Initial Repo"
+Go to [Clone Repository](#clone-repository)

 ### Notes: Initial Prep - Edge Nodes vs. Public
 ----------